The legolizer software generates an accurate Legolized representation of any 3D model.

 piece of lego art.

-The digital 3D Lego model can be used for 3D animation and/or stills, 3D printing or used to build a custom Lego sculpture with real Lego bricks.
+The digital 3D Lego model can be used for 3D animation and/or stills a 3D printed miniature desktop model made from any material or used to build a custom Lego sculpture or a Lego maquette with real Lego bricks.

 - Each lego brick is an individual object.